katiewalkerfurniture/katiewalkerfurniture.github.io/_work/georgeschair.md

 George's high chair is suitable for a baby from when he can independently hold himself in a sitting position (typically from 6 months) but has been designed with longevity in mind; it is a high chair but can be used without the retaining baby bar as the child grows – from tot to teen.

 It has been designed so that the baby or child can either sit up to a standard height table safely and comfortably or, with the addition of the tray attachment, be used independently of a table surface.
+There are four parts that are available separately.
+The parts include:

+* The chair frame including backrest and adjustable seat can be used with the seat in it's lowest of the four seating positions as a stand alone chair.
+The front cross rail acts as a secondary footrest option for older children (above around 6 years).

+* The footrest is needed with the main chair frame and seat until the child is approximately 6.

+* The retaining baby bar should be used with the seat in its two highest positions - between the ages of 6 and 36 months.
+It has been designed to meet the British Standards safety requirements without the additional use of a harness.
+However, fixing points for a harness have also been incorporated in the design of the retaining baby bar for extra reassurance if required.

+* The tray attachment can be used in conjunction with the baby retaining bar as an optional extra.

 The chair was designed and made by [Sitting Firm Chairmakers Ltd][132b6906] in the UK using British materials wherever possible.
 The wood used in the chair was harvested in the UK under a Forestry commission felling license.
 All materials and processes have been chosen with sensitivity to their environmental impact.